locationtech/geomesa/docs/user/filesystem/converter_fsds.rst

 ``fs.options.converter.path``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This property must point to the root path containing the files to read.
+This property must be a fully-qualified URI pointing to the root path containing the files to read.

 ``fs.options.sft.name``
 ^^^^^^^^^^^^^^^^^^^^^^^